chrisglass/elm-arma3-artillery/README.md

 A few more things need to be done here:

- - Styling of the absolutely horrible HTML this currently generates
  - Adding unit tests.
 It's pretty straightforward to test by hand, in-game, but I'd like to know how an Elm test harness is setup.